Ustaše in Australia: Organised terrorist activities in the 1960s

 Further violent Ustaše activities were also being conducted within Australia mostly targeting supporters of a federalist Yugoslavia.
 In May 1964, HRB member Tomislav Lesić attempted to deliver a suitcase bomb to the Yugoslav consulate in Sydney which prematurely exploded causing the loss of his lower legs and some of his sight.
 The Ustaše in Melbourne threatened to bomb police stations and shoot officers if they were investigated.
 In Sydney and Melbourne, houses of perceived communists were either bombed or broken into with occupants being injured and tortured.
 Various Yugoslav social gatherings were also bombed in places like Geelong and Fitzroy.
 Leading Ustaša figures in the bombings including Josip Senić and Ambroz Andrić were arrested.
 When Andrić was placed on trial for bashing a Yugoslav, Srećko Rover supported him in court wearing his Ustaše Gestapo badge.

 The bombings continued into 1967, with a large attack on the Sydney Yugoslav consulate, and several attacks on Yugoslav Association meetings, one involving a pen-bomb which resulted in the disfigurement of a boy's face.
-In 1968, the Ustaše tried to burn down the Sydney Yugoslav consulate, with the Liberal federal treasurer at the time, William MacMahon, siding with the arsonists, referring to them as a 'good bunch'.
+In 1968, the Ustaše tried to burn down the Sydney Yugoslav consulate, with the Liberal federal treasurer at the time, William McMahon, siding with the arsonists, referring to them as a 'good bunch'.

 The Yugoslav government, however, took a more proactive approach to the Ustaše in Australia by utilising their security service, the UDBA, to assassinate leading HRB members Geza Pašti and Josip Senić while they were visiting Europe in 1965 and 1972 respectively.